-The Broadcast TWT Persistence subfield indicates the number of beacon intervals during which the Broadcast TWT SPs corresponding to this broadcast TWT Parameter set are present. (#11005)(#12036) The number of beacon intervals during which the Broadcast TWT SPs are present is equal to the value in the Broadcast TWT Persistence subfield plus 1, except that the value of 7 indicates that the Broadcast TWT SPs are present for every beacon interval, until explicitly terminated.
+The Broadcast TWT Persistence subfield indicates the number of beacon intervals during which the Broadcast TWT SPs corresponding to this broadcast TWT Parameter set are present when the interval between TWT SPs is less than or equal to a beacon interval.
+The Broadcast TWT Persistence subfield indicates the number of TWT intervals during which the Broadcast TWT SPs corresponding to this broadcast TWT Parameter set are present when the interval between TWT SPs is greater than a beacon interval. (#11005)(#12036) The number of beacon intervals during which the Broadcast TWT SPs are present is equal to the value in the Broadcast TWT Persistence subfield plus 1, except that the value of 7 indicates that the Broadcast TWT SPs are present for every beacon interval, until explicitly terminated.